igormqn/Jumping-Square-Project/README.md

 # Jumping-Square-Project
-Small Jumping Square animation project
+Small Jumping Square animation project to familiarize with the animation as a beginner.